-When Stellarium starts up, it sets it's clock to the same time and date as the system clock.
+When Stellarium starts up, it sets its clock to the same time and date as the system clock.
 However, Stellarium's clock is not fixed to same time and date as the system clock, or indeed to the same speed.
 We may tell Stellarium to change how fast time should pass, and even make time go backwards!
 So the first thing we shall do is to travel into the future!
-Let's take a look at the time tool-bar (table 3.2).
+Let's take a look at the time control buttons on the right hand ride of the tool-bar. (table 3.2).
 If you hover the mouse cursor over the buttons, a short description of the button's purpose and keyboard shortcut will appear.

 Button Shortcut key Description

-•• j Decrease the rate at which time passes
+j Decrease the rate at which time passes

-• k Make time pass as normal
+k M Make time pass as normal

-•• 1 Increase the rate at which time passes
+1 Increase the rate at which time passes

-8 Return to the current time & date
+\searrow 8 Return to the current time & date